Sustainability Centres Workshop 2018

 In this video, participants at the 2016 workshop share what they wish they had known about running a centre before they began.

-The Sustainability Centres Workshop is made possible by support from the Network for Business Sustainability, Cornell's Center for Sustainable Global Enterprise, the Harvard Business School Business and Environment Initiative, the Erb Institute at the University of Michigan, the MIT Sloan School of Management, and the Michael Lee-Chin Family Institute for Corporate Citizenship at Rotman School of Management.
+The Sustainability Centres Workshop is made possible by support from the Network for Business Sustainability, Cornell's Center for Sustainable Global Enterprise, the Harvard Business School Business and Environment Initiative, the MIT Sloan School of Management, the Smeal College of Business at Penn State University, the Erb Institute at the University of Michigan, and the Michael Lee-Chin Family Institute for Corporate Citizenship at Rotman School of Management.